How to Find a Stud in The Ceiling [Manually or Stud Finders]

-If you want to install a drop ceiling, a fan, or do just about anything else to your garage ceiling, you’re going to need to know how to find studs.
+If you want to install a drop ceiling, a fan, or do just about anything else to your garage ceiling, you must know how to find studs.

 Ceiling studs hold up the drywall or sheetrock that makes up walls and ceiling.
 But once the ceiling joists are covered up, they can be hard to find.
-If you’re planning any kind of ceiling-related construction or add-ons, it’s essential to know where your studs are.
+If you’re planning any ceiling-related construction or add-ons, you must know where your studs are.

 This article will show you several ways to do that.

-Thankfully, there are several ways to locate studs in your ceiling that don’t require a stud finder.
+Thankfully, several ways to locate studs in your ceiling don’t require a stud finder.

 Find the Joists

 The first thing you’ll have to do for any stud finding is to discover what direction the joists run in.
-Most attics and basements have exposed joists.
+Most attics and basements have exposed beams.

 It’s worth checking there first.

 If you can easily access your joists, make sure to measure their size.
-The measurements of the joist and the type of wood used can affect how much weight they can hold.
-If you are planning to put in a heavier item like a ceiling fan, you may need to check to see if you’ll have to add reinforcements of some kind.
+The measurements of the beam and the type of wood used can affect how much weight they can hold.
+If you plan to put in a heavier item like a ceiling fan, you may need to check to see if you’ll have to add reinforcements.

 Knocking